ArtyomVorontsov/ReactCarousel/README.md

 You can choose type of card or pass your custom card component.

 - elements={ elementsRealPhotos / elements / Your API data }
-You can choose API source for carousel, carousel component will map through all API data and render all Cards.
+> {elementsRealPhotos} and {elements} this is test api from **"./CarouselBundle/FakeAPI/FakeAPI"** You can choose API source for carousel, carousel component will map through all API data and render all Cards.

 **Properties only for custom card component**
 - cardWidth={window.innerWidth}
->If you use custom card component you should pass your custom card wrapper width to carousel component.
+> If you use custom card component you should pass your custom card wrapper width to carousel component.

 ## Work with predefined components: